Case Study - Mid-Century Kitchen

-Particularly rewarding features include a durable hand painted finish, a sloped front wall cabinet with sliding, reeded glass doors and laminate worktops using a Formica pattern originally designed by American industrial designer Brook Stevens in 1950s.
-The laminate was discontinued some years ago, however we tracked down what we required sitting on a shelf in rural France.
+Particularly rewarding features include a durable hand painted finish, a sloped front wall cabinet with sliding, reeded glass doors and laminate worktops using a Formica® pattern originally designed by American industrial designer Brook Stevens in the 1950s.
+The laminate was discontinued some years ago, however we painstakingly tracked down what we required sitting on a shelf in rural France.

-The project demonstrated our versatility as designers and skilled makers, highlighting the value of research and collaboration, producing a practical and durable kitchen which brings a warm smile to everyone who sees it.
+The project demonstrates our versatility as designers and skilled makers, highlighting the value of research and collaboration to produce a practical and durable kitchen which brings a warm smile to everyone who sees it.

 Materials.
 Formica, Birch Plywood, Melamine, Paint

 This bespoke kitchen was part of an extensive architectural project that saw a substantial 20th-century detached property transformed into a bright and spacious contemporary home.